-Sharon Pitt is the chief executive officer of the Carolinas and South Carolina Blood Services Regions – the largest combined blood services region in the American Red Cross system.
+Sharon Pitt is the CEO of the Carolinas and South Carolina Blood Services Regions – the largest combined Blood Services Region in the American Red Cross system based on blood collections.

-Sharon began her career with the Red Cross in 2004 as the Director of Collections for the South Carolina Region.
+Pitt began her career with the Red Cross in 2004 as the director of Collections for the South Carolina Blood Services Region.
 Six years later, she assumed the same role in the Carolinas Region, where she was responsible for all aspects of daily collections operations for the region, which provides blood products and lab services to 103 hospitals in North Carolina, South Carolina and Tennessee.
-In this role, she also built and led a team of over 400 cross-functional staff in whole blood, automated and special collections.
+In this role, she also built and led a team of more than 400 cross-functional staff in whole blood, automated and special collections.

-Before joining the Red Cross, Sharon was a Registered Nurse for 15 years with a range of management roles in acute care and long term care settings and worked in medical equipment sales.
+Before joining the Red Cross, Pitt was a registered nurse for 15 years with a range of management roles in acute care and long-term care settings and worked in medical equipment sales.

 Corinne Goldberg, M.D.

-Dr. Corinne Goldberg has served in the capacity of Medical Director for the Carolinas Blood Services Region of the American Red Cross since 2009.
-She received her medical degree from the Medical University of South Carolina (Charleston, SC) followed by an Anatomic and Clinical Pathology residency at the Milton S. Hershey Medical Center (Hershey, PA).
-She is board certified in Transfusion Medicine fellowship from the University of Cincinnati, Hoxworth Blood Center.
+Dr. Corinne Goldberg has served in the capacity of medical director for the Carolinas Blood Services Region of the American Red Cross since 2009.
+She received her medical degree from the Medical University of South Carolina in Charleston, South Carolina, followed by an Anatomic and Clinical Pathology residency at the Milton S. Hershey Medical Center in Hershey, Pennsylvania..
+She is board certified in transfusion medicine fellowship from the University of Cincinnati, Hoxworth Blood Center.

-Along with her duties in managing blood donor and transfusion recipient complications, Dr. Goldberg served as Assistant Medical Director at the Charlotte based National Testing Laboratory from 2010 – 2013, becoming Clinical Laboratory Director in 2013 to the present.
+Along with her duties in managing blood donor and transfusion recipient complications, Goldberg served as assistant medical director at the Charlotte-based National Testing Laboratory from 2010 to 2013, becoming clinical laboratory director in 2013 to the present.

 Thomas Lightfoot, M.D.

-Dr. Thomas Lightfoot joined the American Red Cross-Greater Alleghenies Region in 2000.
-He is currently Medical Director for the Carolinas Region in the Eastern Division of the American Red Cross.
-He received his Bachelors of Science degree in Zoology from Duke University.
-He received his Medical Degree from the University of North Carolina at Chapel Hill.
-He then completed a pathology residency at Georgetown University and a fellowship in Transfusion Medicine at the National Institutes of Health.
-Dr. Lightfoot is Board Certified in Clinical Pathology by the American Board of Pathology.
+Dr. Thomas Lightfoot joined the American Red Cross Greater Alleghenies Blood Services Region in 2000.
+He is currently medical director for the Carolinas Blood Services Region.
+He received his Bachelor of Science in zoology from Duke University and his medical degree from the University of North Carolina at Chapel Hill.
+He then completed a pathology residency at Georgetown University and a fellowship in transfusion medicine at the National Institutes of Health.
+Lightfoot is board certified in clinical pathology by the American Board of Pathology.